-This all sounds very watertight, but the UN Palermo Protocol 2008 defined human trafficking as the ‘recruitment, transportation, transfer, harboring or receipt of persons…’.
+This all sounds very watertight, but the UN Palermo Protocol 2008 defined human trafficking as the ‘recruitment, transportation, transfer, harboring or receipt of persons’.
 The Nepali Human Trafficking Act however distinguishes the offence of human transportation from that of human trafficking.
-‘This distinction was inspired by the wish to emphasize the element of movement present in the offense of human transportation and to adjust the penalties’ (Gawronska 2021, pg.5).
-Though the definition of human trafficking in the Human Trafficking Act includes ‘the removal of a human organ in breach of transplant regulations,’ it does not include any of the acts and illicit means specified by the Palermo Protocol.
-As Gawronska notes, not including acts of recruitment, means that ‘the Nepali definition may pose problems for prosecutors who wish to indict a recruiter of an organ donor for human trafficking’ (2021, pg.
-11).
-One of her principal concluding recommendations (2021, pg.12) is for Nepal to merge the separate offences of human transportation and trafficking into one as in the UN protocol.
+‘This distinction was inspired by the wish to emphasize the element of movement present in the offense of human transportation and to adjust the penalties’ (Gawronska, 2021: 5).
+Though the definition of human trafficking in the Human Trafficking Act includes ‘the removal of a human organ in breach of transplant regulations’, it does not include any of the acts and illicit means specified by the Palermo Protocol.
+As Gawronska notes, not including acts of recruitment means that ‘the Nepali definition may pose problems for prosecutors who wish to indict a recruiter of an organ donor for human trafficking’ (2021: 11).
+One of her principal concluding recommendations (Gawronska, 2021: 12) is for Nepal to merge the separate offences of human transportation and trafficking into one as in the UN Protocol.

-Organ Trafficking in China
+Organ trafficking in China

 China represents particularly difficult issues since the country is associated with both transplant tourism and providing trafficked organs for its own citizens.
-It is the only country in the world known to systematically use organs from prisoners (Huang et al 2008), many of whom are prisoners of conscience, mainly Falun Gong practitioners, but also Uyghur Muslims and Christians.
-There are also reports of organ harvesting from still living prisoners, who are killed by the removal of vital organs (Paul et al 2017 12–13).
-Despite substantial evidence of their occurrence, these practices were consistently denied up until 2005 (Sharif et al 2014).
-Even subsequently, there can be little doubt widespread organ trafficking continued on a national scale (Trey et al 2016).
-It is estimated that 90% of transplants carried out in China in 2010 were removed from prisoners (Delmonico et al 2014).
+It is the only country in the world known to systematically use organs from prisoners (Huang et al, 2008), many of whom are prisoners of conscience, mainly Falun Gong practitioners, but also Uyghur Muslims and Christians.
+There are also reports of organ harvesting from still living prisoners, who are killed by the removal of vital organs (Paul et al, 2017: 12–13).
+Despite substantial evidence of their occurrence, these practices were consistently denied up until 2005 (Sharif et al, 2014).
+Even subsequently, there can be little doubt widespread organ trafficking continued on a national scale (Trey et al, 2016).
+It is estimated that 90 per cent of transplants carried out in China in 2010 were removed from prisoners (Delmonico et al, 2014).

-In 2014, in accordance with the Hangzhou Resolution agreed at the China Transplant Congress (Huang et al 2014), the Chinese government announced it would no longer harvest organs from prisoners from 2015.
-The Chinese leadership stated that civilian organ donation cannot co-exist alongside the transplantation of organs from executed or coerced prisoners (Huang et al 2015).
-A group of Chinese psychiatrists hailed the new guidance as an ‘important step in the right direction for medical ethics in China’ (Xiang et al 2016).
-They however received a stinging rebuttal – ‘Contra Xiang et al, when people are being killed for their organs, a mere ‘step in the right direction’ is insufficient and unacceptable in medical ethics.
-A real step in the right direction would be providing uncensored and transparent access to China’s transplant and organ donation numbers and permitting independent international inspections’ (Rogers et al 2016).
+In 2014, in accordance with the Hangzhou Resolution agreed at the China Transplant Congress (Huang et al, 2014), the Chinese government announced it would no longer harvest organs from prisoners from 2015.
+The Chinese leadership stated that civilian organ donation cannot coexist alongside the transplantation of organs from executed or coerced prisoners (Huang et al, 2015).
+A group of Chinese psychiatrists hailed the new guidance as an ‘important step in the right direction for medical ethics in China’ (Xiang et al, 2016).
+They however received a stinging rebuttal:

+Contra Xiang et al, when people are being killed for their organs, a mere ‘step in the right direction’ is insufficient and unacceptable in medical ethics.
+A real step in the right Thndirection would be providing uncensored and transparent access to China’s transplant and organ donation numbers and permitting independent international inspections.
+(Rogers et al, 2016:553

 There was no change in 2015 in China’s transplant regulations or laws; prisoners of conscience were even excluded in the guidance and the practice of organ removal remained legal in all prisoners provided it was with their alleged ‘consent’.
-Organizations such as The Transplantation Society however refuse to accept the validity of such consent, as imprisonment, by definition, implies the deprivation of liberty and vulnerability to coercion that renders voluntary consent unreliable.
-A 2017 review paper of the state of organ transplantation in China has a chilling set of conclusions
+Organisations such as the Transplantation Society, however, refuse to accept the validity of such consent, as imprisonment, by definition, implies the deprivation of liberty and vulnerability to coercion that renders voluntary consent unreliable.
+A 2017 review paper of the state of organ transplantation in China has a chilling set of conclusions: